 AI AND ROBOTICS

-Significant progress in artificial intelligence and robotics has been made in recent years.
+Significant progress has been made in artificial intelligence and robotics in recent years.
 They are leading to their far-reaching potential to facilitate.
 Sometimes, it even replaces human labour, depending on the industry.

 AI and robotics are unable to understand and interpret contexts.
 However, AI and robotics can process large amounts of data and recognise patterns.
 The problem is capturing the nuances of human communication and the relevant.
-This can lead to misunderstandings and errors.
-For example, in customer service or areas where human interaction is required.
+This can lead to misunderstandings and errors, for example, in customer service or areas where human interaction is required.

 Despite these limitations, AI and robotics will likely replace humans in the workplace.
 These include repetitive, dangerous tasks that require a high degree of precision.
-For example, AI and robotics are already used in manufacturing or warehousing.
+For example, AI and robotics are already used in manufacturing and warehousing.
 Furthermore, it automates logistics.
 Assembly, packaging and sorting tasks.
 These technologies are also being used in mining and construction, performing tasks that are dangerous for humans, such as drilling and excavation.

 Human capital will continue to exist and develop in sectors such as the arts.
 Furthermore, the humanities and counselling sectors will stay strong.
 The reasons are the need for critical thinking and emotional intelligence.
 The corresponding imitation of AI and robotics has yet to be realised.